 Yes, you pay tax on distributions

 This is a little confusing, because you don’t withhold payroll taxes — that 15.3% we mentioned, a.k.a. self-employment tax — from your distributions.
-But you will, in fact, still owe income tax on that income.
+But you will, in fact, still owe federal income tax on that income.

 Worried about underestimating or forgetting to pay quarterly taxes?
 You can always boost the withholding from your employee salary to cover that obligation throughout the year.